Price and Volume functions

 format; only in [Trade] mode and after the

 re-training or other

-- All prices used for trading or indicators are normally Ask prices - no matter if for a long or short trade.
-This way, stops, entry limits or profit targets can be calculated without make a distinction between long and short trades.
+- If not otherwise mentioned, all prices are ask prices.
+This way stops, entry limits, or profit targets can be calculated without a distinction between long and short trades.
 Zorro automatically handles conversion from Ask to Bid when entering or exiting trades,

 the SET_PRICETYPE command when supported by